 French vanilla ice cream.
 Christmas came early and Santa just left me a Whynter ice cream maker.
 Wow!
 We made one batch of ice cream in it and I immediately got rid of all the previous ice cream makers we had hanging out in the garage never being used.
 No messing with ice and rock salt or freezing the inner container.
 But best of all, it made the most incredible French vanilla ice cream I have ever had.
-Better than anything we had found in Paris.
+Better than anything we had found in France.
 I was stunned.

 The technique of making ice cream is to use a method and ingredients that prevent the cream from freezing solid.
 The constant churning in an ice cream maker and some of the ingredients keep the ice crystals small so the ice cream stays creamy.
 In this recipe, the creme fraiche, alcohol and corn syrup are the keys to keeping the ice crystals small.

 The creme fraiche is homemade (see our blog post) from Horizon cream, which makes this an eco-friendly swap as well, since Horizon is taking action on climate change to be carbon positive in just 4 years.
 So we are saving the world, one dish of ice cream at a time.
 It’s a tough job, but somebody’s got to do it.
 We use Wholesome corn syrup because it is necessary to use a sugar that is super saturated to get the texture right, and according to Wholesome, their “Organic Light Corn Syrup is the only organic alternative to GMO-based, highly processed, synthetic corn syrups on the market.
 It is NOT a high-fructose corn syrup!”